Kenneth Hahn State Recreation Area: The Hills

-Between 1947 and 1951 the Baldwin Hills Reservoir was built in the hills here.
-In 1963 the reservoir's dam collapsed disastrously, washing away residences in the canyon and flooding the landmark Baldwin Hills Village (now Village Green).
+Between 1947 and 1951, the Baldwin Hills Reservoir was built here.
+In the 1963 Baldwin Hills Dam disaster, the reservoir's dam suffered a catastrophic collapse, washing away residences in the canyon, flooding the landmark Baldwin Hills Village (now Village Green), and killing five residents who had not evacuated.
 The news coverage of the disaster was the first time aerial footage was televised live.
-Before the county demolished the ruined reservoir bowl and converted the land into parking and picnic areas circa 1990s, “Fennel, chamise and dandelion pushed through the cracked cement bottom of the reservoir” and it was overlooked by a “observation tower” that resembled “a castle from the Middle Ages.”
+Before the county demolished the ruined reservoir bowl and converted the land into parking and picnic areas circa 1990s, "Fennel, chamise and dandelion pushed through the cracked cement bottom of the reservoir" and it was overlooked by a "observation tower" that resembled "a castle from the Middle Ages."

-The bowl of the reservoir (now called Janice’s Green Valley) has been planted with grass and trees but remains visible and is the site of a popular jogging track.
+The bowl of the reservoir (now called Janice's Green Valley) has been planted with grass and trees but remains visible and is the site of a popular jogging track.